Major Controversies Surrounding Nancy Mace: A Detailed Timeline

 On January 6, 2021, Nancy Mace criticized President Trump for his role in the attack on the U.S. Capitol.

-May 18, 2021: Voted against the COVID-19 Hate Crimes Act
+May 18, 2021: Voted against COVID-19 Hate Crimes Act

 On May 18, 2021, Nancy Mace joined 61 other House Republicans to vote against the COVID-19 Hate Crimes Act, citing concerns about discrimination against Asian-Americans in higher education.

-November 2021: Criticized Lauren Boebert's anti-Muslim comments
+November 2021: Criticized Lauren Boebert for anti-Muslim comments

-In November 2021, Nancy Mace criticized fellow Republican congresswoman Lauren Boebert for her anti-Muslim comments about Democrat Ilhan Omar.
+In November 2021, Nancy Mace criticized Republican congresswoman Lauren Boebert for her anti-Muslim comments about Democrat Ilhan Omar.

 2021: Mace Cosponsors Life at Conception Act

-October 3, 2023: Voted to remove Kevin McCarthy as speaker of the House
+October 3, 2023: Voted to remove Kevin McCarthy as speaker

 August 15, 2024: Mace Mispronounces Kamala Harris' Name